elis-wind/PhD/readme.md

 Supplementary data

-1. clean data for adjectival lemmas

-2. open RusCorpora pages from a list of queries (helper function)

-3. lists of nouns modified by each adjective
+1. lists of nouns modified by each adjective

 ## Feature engineering